lesbianswordfighting/vsrgslop/README.md

-# WIP rhythm game
+# poorly made rhythm game
-first experience with anything coding related so it's super scuffed lol
+this sucks
-basically nothing in it (yet)
+d/f/j/k controls
-d/f/j/k to spawn notes
+will be forever unfinished